nmoroze/tclint/README.md

 Aspects of `tclint`'s behavior can be controlled by a configuration file.
 By default, `tclint` will look for a file named `tclint.toml` or `.tclint` in the current working directory (in that order), but a path to an alternate configuration file can be provided using the `-c` or `--config` flag.
 See [Configuration](docs/configuration.md) for documentation on the configuration file.

+`tclint` includes a plugin system for checking EDA tool-specific commands.
+See the [Plugins](docs/plugins.md) documentation page for more info.

 ## Contributing

 `tclint` welcomes community contributions.
 The best way to help the project is to [open an issue](https://github.com/nmoroze/tclint/issues/new) if you find a bug or have a feature request.